Coya AG: History

 Coya was founded in September 2016 by Andrew Shaw, Dr. Peter Hagen and Sebastián Villarroel and started to provide its first approved insurance in June 2018.

 In its Series A round of financing, Coya has received nearly $30 million.
 The company is strategically and financially backed by investors such as Valar Ventures, e ventures, La Famiglia, and Yabeo Capital, as well as various business angels such as Mato Peric and Rolf Schrömgens.
 It also received cash injections from PayPal founder Peter Thiel and was in the list of top 30 funded German startups in 2019.

 In January 2022, the company was acquired by French insurance startup Luko in and the company and all policies was renamed as Luko.

 Business model

-Coya's business model was based on digital, paperless insurance that enables customers to get insured quickly and to manage their insurance claims and policies directly through an online dashboard without the need for insurance brokers and agents.
+Coya's business model was a fully licensed insurance risk carrier leveraging on digital, paperless insurance distribution model that enables customers to get insured quickly and to manage their insurance claims and policies directly through an online dashboard without the need for insurance brokers and agents.